nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Fixing issues with polling from senec api when token expires
+- Old entries in changelog moved to old.

 ### 2.4.0 (2026-02-28)
 - Senec changed login procedure (again).
 Adapter now also works with 2-stage login where senec asks for username/email first and password second.
 - Dependency updates